NTX-XT/ntx-form-plugin-starter/README.md

 The above are also available as a VS Code Task - `Serve (JS)` and `Serve (TS)`.

-Register the plugin in your NAC tenant
+Register the plugin in your NAC tenant using the url of the plugin file - `https://127.0.0.1:8081/sample-card-js.js` or `https://127.0.0.1:8080/sample-card-ts.js`

 ## Updating and testing changes

-Any update to the js files will be automatically reflected in NAC.
+Use the VS Code tasks to run the server of your preference as a background task.
+For Javascript plugins, you can update the files and refersh the form in NAC.
 For Typescript plugins, runing `npm run build` in the `ts` project folder will refresh the generated javascript files.
 This is also provided as the Default Build Task for VS Code - *Terminal > Run Build Task...*